 Face paints: You’re not properly dressed for Carnival without some form of face paint, make-up or glitter.
 Be as creative as you like, and check out our face-painting tips here.

-Get musical: The live streams will be kicking out plenty of noise, but make things even LOUDER by giving the kids their own instruments to bang and twang.
+Get musical: Your music system can kick out plenty of noise, but make things even LOUDER by giving the kids their own instruments to bang and twang.
 We’ve got a detailed guide to making everything from washboards to maracas to kazoos.
 Or try this very simple DIY drum.

 Get cooking: Notting Hill Carnival is a feast for all the senses, and that includes smell and taste.
 The carnival will be streaming plenty of food ideas for inspiration.
 But you can also look up recipes for jerk chicken or jackfruit, rotis, Jamaican patties and other foods from the Caribbean.